faithcomesbyhearing/language-api/DEVELOPER.md

     2. From a Terminal Window, execute `awslambdarpc -e events/<choosefile>.json`
 6. At this point, it will execute your Handler, and any breakpoints you have set will be honored.
 7. Debug as normal

+#### Recommended Developer Workflow
+Development with debugger:
+1. open project in Dev Container
+2. select go file containing Lambda Handler
+3. start debugger
+4. `awslambdarpc -e events/foo.json` (or whatever)

+Black box testing locally:
+1. open project in Dev Container
+2. `make offline`
+3. submit requests with Postman to localhost:3000

+Testing in AWS:
+1. open project in Dev Container
+2. `make deploy`
+3. submit requests with Postman to API Gateway endpoint url
+#### Pitfalls and Troubleshooting

+1. Executing sls invoke local does not work.  this command uses the sls offline plugin, which configures the lambda container different than docker-compose.
+More investigation is needed to explore this.
+Workaround: use Postman to call localhost:3000.

+2. awslambdarpc returns "Unexpected EOF"
+Explanation: only use awslambdarpc when running in debug mode.
+The debugger exposes port 3000 for connections.
+In this configuration, no API Gateway is involved.
+Events submitted by awslambdarpc must contain the structure provided by the API Gateway